plone/Products.PloneOrg/README.rst

     $ ./conf/get_data

+Alternatively, you may uncomment ``conf/database.cfg`` which extends ``conf/develop.cfg`` and uses ``collective.recipe.rsync`` to copy the data.

 ..
 Note::

-    This requires shell access to plone.org.
+    Both techniques require shell access to plone.org.

-Alternatively, you may uncomment ``conf/database.cfg`` which extends ``conf/develop.cfg`` and runs rsync to copy the data.

 Production
 ----------

-# XXX Update post deployment
+# XXX Update post deployment.
+Include something about how the buildout contains only the
+# Plone software and no load balancers etc, as per cioppino previous rev.